-To start off, a very simple rule of thumb is if you plant 2 lbs you take X 10 and should harvest 20 lbs.
+1) To start off, simple rule of thumb - if plant 2 lbs X 10 = yield 20 lbs.
 Approx. 20 to 24 lbs fit in a Target or Walmart plastic grocery bag.
-So depending on how many lbs you want to store through winter this is very easy to remember.
+So depending on how many lbs you want to store, this is very easy to remember.

 Warming and sprouting your seed: If the seed potatoes aren't sprouting yet, set them in a warm and somewhat sunny area to get the seed to break dormancy and sprout.
 You can plant your seed even if they have not yet sprouted but the potato should be warmed to around 50 degrees.
 They will pop out of the ground more quickly if there is a sprout forming, but don't worry about it, if you want to plant your garden they will pop up:)

 To plant: NOTE**Make sure your soils are at least 50 degrees!**

 1) Don't plant warm seed in cold soils.

 2) Plant about 2 - 3" deep; do not plant too deep, as you want the plant to break ground and establish quickly.

 3) As the potatoes grow, begin to "hill" dirt around the plants; continue to hill them up as the plants grow.
 This keeps the tubers forming well below the surface, away from light and heat.
 Potatoes love air, water and soil in an equal 1:1:1 ratio.